How Exams Work

 - Getting all answers correct will generally earn you around 75-80%.
 The final 20% is awarded for going beyond what is required (e.g. showing creativity or innovation, or answering questions in extra detail).
 Only a small proportion of students will have the capacity to go beyond 80%.

 - We record a % mark on your exam paper, and keep a note of it in our records, but in accordance with government education policy your Statement of Attainment records only that you have successfully completed (i.e. passed) or not yet completed (failed).

 We will provide sample exams for some subjects, but not all.
 You should be careful to not give too much importance to the sample exam.
 The exam you end up sitting might or might not be very, very different.
 REMEMBER… we are testing you on how you would perform in the real world, where you can be confronted with totally unexpected problems at any point in time.
 If we were to make you aware of what to expect in an exam, we would be defeating the purpose of the exam.

 Prepare for an exam by refreshing your memory.
 All you need to do is read through your notes and assignments again once or twice, until the information seems fresh again.
 People who have successfully completed assignments hardly ever fail exams.
 The process of completing the assignment almost ensures that you retain sufficient information to pass.
 Where someone else has helped you a lot with your assignments this might not be the case though (an exam, in many ways, simply verifies that the work you have undertaken, was in fact your own)

 To Pass Any Module, you must satisfactorily complete all assignments and also pass an exam for that module.
-(Note: In a few instances, such as RHS courses and some of our stand alone 30 lesson certificates; the number of exams or requirements for passing may be a little different).
+(Note: In a few instances, such as our stand alone 30 lesson certificates; the number of exams or requirements for passing may be a little different).